Szwochm/OSCP-Prep/README.md

 ### ARP Poisoning

 ### DHCP
 INE Mentioned DHCP MITM attacks, but did not give tools on how to achieve this.
 Will have to research further.
+I did see a DHCP option in the Responder tool...
 - DHCP Discovery is on Port 67
 - Until IP is assigned, host uses source address of 0.0.0.0
 - DHCP Servers all sends offers, client picks the best one
 - **Attackers abuse LEASE time to beat out legit DHCP servers**
 - DHCP responds with DHCP ACK to Dest IP 255.255.255.255

+### Public Key Exchange
+- No tools given, research further

+### LLMNR and NBT-NS
+- Capture NTLMV1/2 or LM Hashes
+- Responder / Multi Relay

+## Responder / MultiRelay
+- The Responder, and MultiRelay tools offer many MITM services, not just LLMNR and NBT-NS.
+DNS, WPAD.